-2012 Update: It’s been fifteen years since Jean-Pierre Jeunet’s chapter in the Alien saga arrived.
-At the time, it a disappointment.
+2012 Update: It’s been fifteen years since I posted these first-impressions on Jean-Pierre Jeunet’s chapter in the Alien saga.
+At the time, it was a disappointment.
 But now that the preposterous Alien v.
 Predator series had trivialized these creatures and reduced the imaginings of Ridley Scott, H.R.
 Giger, and James Cameron to juvenile video-game fare, Alien: Resurrection looks like a movie from the good old days.
 I might even find myself talked into watching it again.
 I mean, surely a movie that features Sigourney Weaver, Dominique Pinon, Ron Perlman, Dan Hedaya, Brad Dourif, and Winona Ryder is worth some Saturday night attention now and again, right?

 It’s time they quit killing the aliens, and just killed the Alien series altogether.
 Perhaps a director will come along with enough originality to inject new life into the idea, but will anybody care anymore?